m-zest/network_anomaly_detection/README.md

 * 📘 `netflow_evasion_report.pdf`: Detailed report on methods, results, and evasion tactics.
 * 🖼️ `netflow_evasion_presentation.pdf`: Slides summarizing the project.

 ---

+### Attack Scenarios Overview

+**🔍 White-box Evasion:**
+In this scenario, the attacker has full access to the training data and model structure.
+This allows them to manipulate features and poison the dataset or model directly.
+Techniques included injecting mislabeled samples, introducing "magic ports" to trigger false negatives, and corrupting model logic by modifying binary files — making all malicious traffic appear normal.

+**🕵️ Grey-box Evasion:**
+Here, the attacker has limited knowledge — access to training data statistics but not the model itself.
+Using calculated averages (e.g., source packets on specific ports), attackers crafted or modified flows to blend with legitimate traffic patterns, successfully evading detection in several cases.

+**🎭 Black-box Evasion:**
+With no access to model internals or training data, attackers relied on external tools like Nmap to simulate real-world reconnaissance (e.g., stealth scans).
+Captured traffic was converted to NetFlow format.
+Notably, stealthy scans often bypassed detection entirely, especially when using low-interaction techniques like SYN scans with version suppression.

 ## ⚠️ Notes